Sdalpha/indecord/README.md

 # indecord

-indecord is a Record Label
+indecord is a Record Label.
+updated from system 2